“Man born of woman is of few days and full of trouble. He springs up like a flower and withers away; like a fleeting shadow he does not endure.”

 All around me is the evidence of how fragile life is.
-How fleeting it seems.
 How quickly it passes.
-I say all the time that the days sometimes drag on, but the years fly by.
-Father, You know I thought the days of changing diapers and wiping faces would never end.
+I often feel that the days sometimes drag on, but the years fly by.
+I thought the days of changing diapers and wiping faces would never end.
 Now in their thirties, I wonder how my children got to be so grown; how I got to be so old.

 “But now Lord, what do I look for?
 My hope is in You.”

-I have confidence You are in control.
-And because of Your power and authority and sovereignty, no one, not any power or circumstance, can take away even a single minute of life that has been ordained by You.
+I have confidence that because of Your power, authority, and sovereignty, no one, not any power or circumstance, can take away even a single minute of life that has been ordained by You.
 “Man’s days are determined; You have decreed the number of his months and have set the limits he cannot exceed.”

 Father, I know there are many things I cannot grasp while here on earth.
-But I love the picture You give of how I will be raised.
+But I love the picture You give us of resurrection.